Who are the Hospital at Home Team (HAHT) - also known as a virtual ward?

 How they work

-The patient will be referred to the team by their hospital Consultant and their care will remain under this Consultant while at home (and not their GP), until discharge from the Hospital At Home Team.
+The patient will be referred to the team by their hospital Consultant/team and their care will remain under this Consultant while at home (and not their GP), until discharge from the Hospital At Home Team.
 A member of the team will assess the patient on the ward prior to transfer to the team.
 We then visit the patient on the specified date (usually the next day, unless otherwise specified).

-Whilst under the care of the Hospital at Home Team (HAHT), your care will be provided by a team of experienced nurses and therapists who will take an holistic approach to providing your care.
+Whilst under the care of the Hospital at Home Team (HAHT), your care will be provided by a team of experienced nurses and therapists who will take a holistic approach to provide your care.

 They aim to empower you and your family to be involved in your care to promote independence where possible.

 As a team, they recognise that they are guests in your home and they will deliver your care in a professional and confidential manner.
 On occasions, they will also involve other professionals, where appropriate, to provide you with the highest standards of care whilst under the care of the team.

 The Hospital at Home Team are dedicated to providing up-to-date research based care for our patients.
 They, therefore, feel it is important to actively encourage individual professional development and progression amongst our team.